YoruYagami/NucleiScanner/README.md

 ## Installation

 1. Ensure Burp Suite and Nuclei are installed.
-2. Clone or download the BurpScanner extension.
+2. Clone or download the NucleiScanner extension.
 3. Open Burp Suite, go to the "Extender" tab, and add the `.py` script as an extension.
-4. Once loaded, the **BurpScanner** tab will appear in Burp Suite.
+4. Once loaded, the **NucleiScanner** tab will appear in Burp Suite.

 ## Usage

 ### Initial Configuration

-1. Open the **BurpScanner** tab.
+1. Open the **NucleiScanner** tab.
 2. Specify the paths for the Nuclei binary and templates directory.
 3. Customize the scan parameters using the provided fields and checkboxes.
 4. Use the command preview area to verify or modify the generated Nuclei command.